 When copying material to create unit readers or for class handouts the limit has been interpreted to apply to the Unit. i.e. if you teach more than one unit, you can photocopy one chapter from a book for students of one of the units and a different chapter from the same book for another unit.

 When communicating copyright material online the limit has been defined to apply to the university as a whole.
 This means the University can only make a "reasonable portion" of a work (other than an article contained in a periodical publication) available online if no other part of that work is available at the same time.
 Therefore the university is required to centrally manage online licenced communications.
 This is carried out via the eReserve and University Digital Copyright Management System (DCMS).

-The Australian Copyright Council has also provided that where a work is in print and commercially available, no one student should receive more than one "reasonable portion" in any one course or subject. [i.e. a Unit].
-In other words, where a work is commercially available, you can’t avoid the "reasonable portion" limit by making available online (uploading) to students a reasonable portion (e.g. a chapter of a book) one week, then remove it from access and upload an additional portion (e.g. a second chapter) the next week, and more the week after that.
+The Statutory Licence has also been interpreted to provide that where a work is in print and commercially available, no one student should receive more than one "reasonable portion" from that work in any one subject. [i.e. per Unit].
+In other words, where a work is commercially available, you can't exceed the "reasonable portion" limit by making available online (uploading) to students a reasonable portion (e.g. a chapter of a book) one week, then remove it from access and upload an additional portion (e.g. a second chapter) the next week.

 A copyright notice must be displayed immediately before or at the same time as the licenced communication.
 Notice requirements are further explained on the Notices and labels web page.